diyefi/Puma-HowTo/doc/spin1/assembly1_primary.md

 	- "**Spin 1**" and Puma eyes will always be in the lower right hand corner.

 - PCB BOTTOM side orientation:
-	- **MAP** and **AAP** are located on the left edge, with "Puma" and eyes mid to upper right side.
+	- "**MAP**" and "**AAP**" are located on the left edge, with "**Puma**" and eyes mid to upper right side.

-If you have received a BLANK PCB start here, if you received a PARTIAL PCB skip to *step 3.xxx*
+If you have received a BLANK PCB start here, if you received a PARTIAL PCB skip to [Step 7](#assembly2_brv)

-/-- 337x260 img/soldered_mcu.jpg "" Install the MCU, its regulator, the PLL and crystal circuits.
+/-- 337x260 img/soldered_mcu.jpg "MCU install" Install the MCU, its regulator, the PLL and crystal circuits.
 This is what it should look like once completed.
 Note: Some partial boards were shipped with minimal components required to load code, they require the installation of the following components XXXXXXXXXX. --/

 **Step 1 :**
-/-- 337x260 img/placeholder_image.png "image to show MCU with glue and thermal paste, second with solder paste and third with MCU orientation" Install the MCU, this will be one of the most difficult components for you to place.
+/-- 337x260 img/placeholder_image.png "image to show MCU with glue and thermal paste, second with solder paste and third with MCU orientation"

+Install the MCU, this will be one of the most difficult components for you to place.
 It will require a steady hand and patience.
 The MCU is placed first as it is the most fiddly and requires the most work, this will ensure no other components are bumped during the process:

  1. Take the syringe of solder paste and apply a bead to each of the copper pads for the MCU pins this will be XX pads in total.
 Make sure that you **do not** bridge between pads, care here will save you hours further down the track.
  2. Place a small drop of glue at the underside of the MCU centre, this will lightly 'tack it' to ensure it doesn’t move during assembly and reflow process.